NYC Career Centers Blog | Tutorials, Resources, Tips & Tricks

 • Supportive communities and forums are available to assist with challenges.

-• Overall, SQL is often deemed accessible for those willing to invest time in learning.
+• Overall, SQL is often deemed accessible to those willing to invest time in learning.

 Once you have a solid understanding of SQL, various pathways can enhance your competency and career opportunities.
 Here is what you can consider learning next: